gbmhunter/blog/content/pages/electronics/circuit-design/digital-logic/_index.md

 The 3-Bit Grey Encoded Counter is a counter that counts from 0 to 7 in binary in a grey encoded fashion.
 The counter increments on every rising edge of the bit 'count' and the direction bit 'upNDown' determines the direction of counting.

-{{< figure src="/images/2012/08/digital-logic-counter-three-bit-grey-encoded-binary.png" width="781px" caption="Schematic of a three-bit Grey encoded binary counter." caption-position="bottom" >}}
+{{< figure src="/images/2012/08/digital-logic-counter-three-bit-grey-encoded-binary.png" width="781px" caption="Schematic of a three-bit Grey encoded binary counter."  >}}

 ## Quadrature Detection Circuit